Fractal: Growth and Development

 development

-The fractal demonstrates Development: this is to do with the increase in complexity of a fractal as it iterates towards fractal equilibrium; it is a qualitative measure of fullness, completeness.
+The fractal demonstrates Development: this has to do with the increase in complexity of a fractal as it iterates towards fractal equilibrium; it is a qualitative measure of fullness and completeness.

 growth

-The fractal (also) demonstrates Growth, and may be seen as an increase in either the area, or number of triangles, or even the perimeter of the snowflake - which is apparently infinite.
+The fractal (also) demonstrates Growth and may be seen as an increase in either the area, number of triangles, or even the perimeter of the snowflake - which is apparently infinite.

-The problem with this approach of measuring growth is that traditionally we do not think of Area (or utility) as a measure of growth, rather we use change in quantity - traditionally measured on the x axis.
+The problem with this approach to measuring growth is that traditionally, we do not think of Area (or utility) as a measure of growth; rather, we use change in quantity—traditionally measured on the x-axis.

 Update May 2017